-To illustrate the use of this mode, consider reviewing water levels in a specific well, B-34, during March of 1996.
-Instead of opening the DT_WATER_LEVEL table and displaying hundreds or thousand of records and narrowing that information down to B-34 and March 1996, first indicate those parameters and then display just the interesting information.
+To illustrate the use of this mode, consider reviewing water levels in a specific well, B-34, after 1996.
+Instead of opening the DT_WATER_LEVEL table and displaying hundreds or thousands of records and narrowing that information down to B-34 and 1997 onwards, first indicate those parameters and then display just the information of interest.
 Follow the steps below.

 Note: The FACILITY_ID is filtered to the current facility by default.

 To display the data, click Refresh.
 To open a table that has already been opened in a different mode, remove the table from the Workspace.
 Simply closing the table and reopening it opens it in the same mode it was originally opened in.
 To remove it from the Workspace, right-click on the name of the table and select Remove item.